-MicroTears is a differentiated micro-droplet ocular surface tear replenishment product candidate for the \$2 billion OTC artificial tear market.
+MicroTears is a differentiated micro-droplet ocular surface tear replenishment product candidate for the \$2 billion-plus (200 million units sold annually) OTC artificial tear market.
 Our piezo-technology enables accurate delivery directly to the ocular surface, which we believe enhances its effectiveness.
 The lower volume of MicroTears will also lower the incidents of droplet overflow.
 While no FDA studies are required for registration of a monograph formulation, we expect to conduct multiple Phase IV post-marketing studies to demonstrate the benefits of MicroTears.
 We plan to complete formulation and manufacturing scale-up activities for an expected market introduction in mid-to-late 2019.